U.S. firms lower China expectations as growth slows, scrutiny rises

 Many U.S. executives hope that a Bilateral Investment Treaty (BIT) under negotiation may represent an important step forward.
 The BIT would help lower investment barriers for many products and services by adopting a so-called “negative list”, a finite list of restrictions and prohibitions on foreign investment.

-In October, Caterpillar’s Oberhelman, Wal-Mart’s Doug McMillon, Coca Cola’s Muhtar Kent and 47 other chief executives of U.S. multinationals signed a letter urging the Obama administration to prioritize BIT discussions.
+In October, Caterpillar’s Oberhelman, Wal-Mart’s Doug McMillon, Coca Cola’s Muhtar Kent and 47 other chief executives of U.S. multinationals signed a letter urging the Obama administration to prioritise BIT discussions.

 On Wednesday, U.S. President Barack Obama and Chinese President Xi Jinping identified the treaty as a top priority, with proposed “negative lists” being exchanged early next year.